lens-protocol/momoka/README.md

 - pick another typed data signature from 5th Feb
 - submit it using the submitter
 - could pass but it looks like it happened in the past aka before!

+# submitters can do:

+- not broadcast the proof to arweave